memgraph/docs/products/memgraph/upcoming/how_to_guides/query-memgraph-programmatically.md

 #### C# Example {#c-sharp-example}

-Details about C# driver can be found on [GitHub](https://github.com/neo4j/neo4j-dotnet-driver).
+Details about the C# driver can be found on [GitHub](https://github.com/neo4j/neo4j-dotnet-driver).

 The code snipped below outlines a basic usage example which connects to the